SOLARIS-VI/CodeCrush/README.md

 CodeCrush plans to extend its features with:

 * Intermediate and expert levels introduced for more advanced users.
-* Integration of authorization via Google API for streamlined login.
+* Integration of authorisation via Google API for streamlined login.
 * User profiles with scores, names, and avatars visible to the user.
 * A leaderboard feature allowing users to compare their progress.